martijnsark/TLE4-project-backend/README.md

     - Returns: a single meme with its related article
     - Frontend usage: use this when opening a specific meme detail page and use the included `article_id` or `article.id` for the related article button
       <br><br>
+- `GET /api/articles/{article}/sources`
+    - Required fields: none
+    - Optional fields: none
+    - Path parameter: `article` (the article ID)
+    - Example request: `GET /api/articles/42/sources`
+    - Returns: array of sources linked to the article
+    - Each source includes the source details and pivot data such as `source_url` and `is_primary`
+    - Frontend usage: use this endpoint to show a source overview under an article, so users can open the original source article

 ### private endpoints (original user only)